Sonic the Hedgehog Effects, Cheap Tricks with Hashi

 Parts 1 and 2 are below and they walk you through several great tricks to make your VFX look spectacular.
 In the first episode, we’ll focus on 2 shots revolving around fire magic, which are VFX that are seen in the show Game of Thrones.

 In this tutorial, Hashi from Action Movie Kid shows you how to create the energy effects from Captain Marvel.
 Use fractal noise for controlled chaos!
 He uses Primatte to cleanly key the Captain Marvel actress.
-Then, several instances Knoll Light Factory from Red Giant’s Effects Suite, as well as Trapcode Tao and Trapcode Particular.
+Then, several instances Knoll Light Factory from Red Giant’s VFX Suite, as well as Trapcode Tao and Trapcode Particular.
 This Captain Marvel tutorial takes a deep dive and you’re sure to learn a lot about creating visual effects.

 Hashi’s latest Cheap Tricks episode, “Infinity And Beyond,” in which he shows you how to achieve the disintegration effect that you have probably seen in Avengers: Infinity War!
 This is a great tutorial with loads of tips.